Jason Demers: International play

 Demers first played for Team Canada during the NHL Lockout at the 2013 Spengler Cup.
 Demers was added to Team Canada for his first IIHF-sanctioned tournament at the 2017 World Championships in Germany/France.
 In 10 games, Demers went scoreless as Canada suffered a 2-1 shootout defeat in the final against Sweden on May 21, 2017, to finish with the Silver Medal.

 In January 2022, Demers was selected to play for Team Canada at the 2022 Winter Olympics.

 Personal life

 Demers was born in Dorval, Quebec, the son of Guylaine and Darrell Demers.
 In the 2010s, he discovered that he has Jewish ancestry on his father's side; upon his realization, Demers stated, "[Being Jewish] is on my father’s side of the family tree.
 It all came as a little bit of a surprise, but we welcomed it...
 Obviously, having that new-found heritage makes me curious."

-Demers has been in a relationship with Broadway actress Jillian Mueller since 2015.